chipsalliance/chisel/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Describe what this PR changes and why it's needed.
-If necessary, describe any future work this change adds or any negative effects of this change (tech debt, code smells) -->
+If necessary, describe any future work this change adds or any negative effects of this change (tech debt, code smells).
+-->

 ### Release Notes